-Ventilate or ventilation - Controlling an actual or potentially hazardous atmosphere using either powered equipment, such as fans and blowers, or reliable natural air flow, or a combination of the two, to reduce an otherwise hazardous atmosphere below the level that makes it a hazardous atmosphere.
+Ventilate or ventilation - [Controlling a hazardous atmosphere using powered equipment, such as fans and blowers, to continuously move air].
+Controlling an actual or potentially hazardous atmosphere using either powered equipment, such as fans and blowers, or reliable natural air flow, or a combination of the two, to reduce an otherwise hazardous atmosphere below the level that makes it a hazardous atmosphere.
 Ventilation is a method of hazard control, not hazard elimination.